 II – Purpose of the call for tenders

-This call for tenders pertains to [to be defined].
+This call for tenders pertains to EUROCLIMA+ Programme: Country Dialogue in the framework of the request of Brazil in support to the implementation of its Nationally Determined Contribution (NDC). .

 III – Identification of the tenderer